ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* component

-The requested result component for a specific plot, e.g. s1 for the stress in the 1-direction
+The requested result component for a specific plot, e.g. s1 for the stress in the 1-direction.

 <a id="compolyx.plot_data.PlotData.components"></a>

 #### *property* components

-Return the possible component set on this plot type
+Return the possible component set on this plot type.

 <a id="compolyx.plot_data.PlotData.data_scope"></a>